 - 7.1 Departments of neuroanaesthesia should be encouraged to develop research interests, even if not part of an academic department.
 Research collaboration with other neuroscience disciplines is good practice.
-Taking part in national anaesthesia and critical care projects is to be encouraged.^{33,46} - 7.2 Audit programmes should be developed locally but should include continuous audit of transfer of brain injured patients, neurocritical care capacity and demand, rates of unplanned admission and readmission to the intensive care unit, and the caseload of trainees.
-In general, local practice should be audited against compliance rates with national and expert consensus guidelines.^{6,33,47} - 7.3 Collaborative audit with the other neuroscience disciplines should be encouraged. - 7.4 Regular morbidity and mortality meetings should be held jointly with neurosurgeons, interventional neuroradiologists and other relevant stakeholders. - 7.5 Departments should be encouraged to maintain active links to national bodies and societies, e.g. NACCS Linkman Scheme, to facilitate national audit and dissemination of information.
+Taking part in national anaesthesia and critical care projects is to be encouraged.^{33,47} - 7.2 Audit programmes should be developed locally but should include continuous audit of transfer of brain injured patients, neurocritical care capacity and demand, rates of unplanned admission and readmission to the intensive care unit, and the caseload of trainees.
+In general, local practice should be audited against compliance rates with national and expert consensus quidelines.^{7,33,48} - 7.3 Collaborative audit with the other neuroscience disciplines should be encouraged as well as close liaison and joint transfer audits with referring hospitals. - 7.4 Regular morbidity and mortality meetings should be held jointly with neurosurgeons, interventional neuroradiologists and other relevant stakeholders. - 7.5 Departments should be encouraged to maintain active links to national bodies and societies, e.g. NACCS Linkman Scheme, to facilitate national audit and dissemination of information.